Dane Campbell

+As a player, Campbell played as a for the Newcastle Knights in the NRL.
+Following his retirement from playing, Campbell has been employed as a player recruiter by several NRL clubs, and was a prominent contributor to the introduction of rugby league to Jamaica, Vanuatu, and Singapore, including the formation of their respective national teams.

 Background

 Born in Brisbane, Queensland, Campbell played his junior rugby league for the Pine Rivers Bears and Redcliffe Dolphins.

 He attended St Joseph's College, Nudgee before being signed by the Brisbane Broncos.

 Playing career

 In 2000, Campbell represented the Queensland under-17 team.
 In 2002, Campbell played for Redcliffe in the Queensland Cup before being signed by the North Queensland Cowboys.
 In 2004, he joined the Easts Tigers, starting at halfback in their Grand Final loss to the Burleigh Bears.

 In 2005, Campbell signed with the Newcastle Knights.
 In Round 9 of the 2005 NRL season, he made his NRL debut in the Knights' 2–32 loss to the Sydney Roosters.
 He played six games for the club, kicking six goals, before departing at the end of the season.

 After leaving the Knights, Campbell served as player-coach of the Noosa Pirates before retiring as a player in 2010 due to a head injury.